CT712 LANforge RF Noise Generator and RADAR Simulator

 -

-This specifies the duration (in micro-seconds) for the transmitter to be enabled.
+This specifies the duration (in microseconds) for the transmitter to be enabled.

 The user may type in a specific value, and the LANforge-GUI has pre-set values in

-a minimum pulse width size of 1us.
+The current hardware supports a minimum pulse width size of .5 us.

 - Pulse Interval